 Due to this difference between their electronegativity, the S-Cl bond becomes polar in nature.

 Electronegativity of an atom is its strength with which it can attract the bonded electron pairs towards its side.

-As a result, the dipole moment of the S-Cl bond also turns out to non zero and due to V-shaped structure the dipole of both bonds does not get canceled.
+As a result, the dipole moment of the S-Cl bond also turns out to non zero and due to the V-shaped structure, the dipole of both bonds does not get canceled.

 The net dipole moment of the entire SCl2 molecule turns out to be 0.54D.
 The sulfur gains partial positive charge whereas the chlorine atoms gain partial negative charge.

 The molecules are held by the interatomic forces like ionic, covalent, metallic, and hydrogen bonds.
 These bonds are found in many chemical compounds.

 Out of these bonds, covalent and ionic bonds are the strongest.
 Covalent bonds can be polar and nonpolar depending upon several parameters discussed in the sub-topic.

 Polar Molecules: The molecules that have non zero value fo their dipole moment are polar in nature.
 These molecules have two poles (positive and negative) inside the molecule.